ObserveX/solarwinds-java-apm-instrumentation/README.md

 # SolarWinds---Sample-Java-App-Instrumentation-

+Approches used for Instrumentation:
+1) Manual Setup(Not recommended in Prod)
+2) Using Dockerfile to include SolarWinds Instrumentation steps(Recommended method)

 # Easy Setup
 ## Pull and Run this Docker Image with SolarWinds APM already instrumented.
 Modify the servicekey as needed.
 docker run -d --name kk8300 -p 8780:8780 -p 8783:8783 soultechie/solarwinds-apm